-(a) Infrastructure includes a network of infrastructure assets that includes terminals, a marine export facility, rail loading and unloading facilities, gathering pipelines, the DRU and a crude oil processing facility.
-The primary facilities within this segment include the Hardisty, Edmonton and Gateway Terminals, which are the principal hubs for aggregating and exporting liquids and refined products out of the WCSB and the Permian and Eagle Ford basin, gathering pipelines connected to the

-- Hardisty Terminal, gathering pipelines located in the United States and a crude oil processing facility in Moose Jaw, Saskatchewan. - (b) Marketing involves the purchasing, selling, storing and optimizing of hydrocarbon products as part of supplying the Moose Jaw Facility and marketing its refined products, as well as part of supplying and driving volumes through the Company's key infrastructure assets.
+- (a) Infrastructure includes a network of infrastructure assets that includes terminals, a marine export facility, rail loading and unloading facilities, gathering pipelines, the DRU and a crude oil processing facility.
+The primary facilities within this segment include the Hardisty, Edmonton and Gateway Terminals, which are the principal hubs for aggregating and exporting liquids and refined products out of the WCSB and the Permian and Eagle Ford basin, gathering pipelines connected to the Hardisty Terminal, gathering pipelines located in the United States and a crude oil processing facility in Moose Jaw, Saskatchewan. - (b) Marketing involves the purchasing, selling, storing and optimizing of hydrocarbon products as part of supplying the Moose Jaw Facility and marketing its refined products, as well as part of supplying and driving volumes through the Company's key infrastructure assets.
 The hydrocarbon products would include crude oil, NGLs, road asphalt, roofing flux, frac oils, light and heavy straight run distillates, VGO and an oil-based drilling mud product.
 The Marketing segment's opportunities are typically location, quality or time-based.
 The Marketing segment sources the majority of its hydrocarbon products from Western Canada and markets those products throughout Canada and the U.S.

-The following table shows the Company's revenues from its operations for the years ended December 31, 2023 and 2022.
+The following table shows the Company's revenues from its operations for the years ended December 31, 2024 and 2023.

-Revenue (\$ in thousands) Years end Years ended December 31,
+Revenue (\$ in thousands) Years ended December 31,

-Segment revenue 2023 2022
+Segment revenue 2024 2023

-Infrastructure 616,686 525,810
+Infrastructure 735,486 616,686

-Marketing 10,703,676 10,828,234
+Marketing 11,370,328 10,703,676

-Total segment revenue 11,320,362 11,354,044
+Total segment revenue 12,105,814 11,320,362

-Revenue - inter-segmental (305,668) (318,633)
+Revenue - inter-segmental 325,865 305,668

-Total revenue - external 11,014,694 11,035,411
+Total revenue - external 11,779,949 11,014,694